top of page

 About Me

 I'm driven by a love for storytelling that connects and resonates.
-To me, theatre is a space to explore, question, and stay true to the emotional heart of a piece.

 Education